The ratings process

 Every night, Nielsen collects the household's viewing data automatically from the meters in a process known as 'polling'.

-A sophisticated ‘content matching’ process of matching the audio captured from the panel homes to a reference library of all available TV broadcast channels within each market is used to measure viewing to individual channels, whether the viewing is Live (i.e., as the program actually went to air) As Live (paused or recorded programming played back before 2am on the same day of the original broadcast) and Time Shift to 7 (recorded broadcast content played back through the TV set after the same Research Day and within seven days of the original broadcast).
-Since April 2016, OzTAM has also offered Consolidated 28 viewing in its television ratings database, capturing viewing through the TV set up to 28 days after the broadcast first went to air.
+A sophisticated ‘content matching’ process matches the audio captured from the panel homes to a reference library of all available TV broadcast channels within each market is used to measure viewing to individual channels, whether the viewing is Live (i.e., as the program actually went to air) As Live (paused or recorded programming played back before 2am on the same day of the original broadcast) and Time Shift to 7 (recorded broadcast content played back through the TV set after the same Research Day and within seven days of the original broadcast).
+Since April 2016, OzTAM has also captured Consolidated 28 viewing through the TV set up to 28 days after the broadcast first went to air.

-Once the production processes have been completed, the television program schedules provided by the TV networks and ratings are integrated.
-All data undergoes rigorous quality control both electronically and manually.
+Once the production processes are completed, the television program schedules provided by the TV networks are integrated with the viewing data.
+All data undergoes rigorous quality control procedures.

 See this one-page PDF on The Ratings Process for an illustration.